pingcap/docs/tidb-resource-control.md

 </CustomContent>

-As a cluster administrator, you can use the resource control feature to create resource groups, set read and write quotas for resource groups, and bind users to those groups.
+As a cluster administrator, you can use the resource control feature to create resource groups, set quotas for resource groups, and bind users to those groups.

 The TiDB resource control feature provides two layers of resource management capabilities: the flow control capability at the TiDB layer and the priority scheduling capability at the TiKV layer.
 The two capabilities can be enabled separately or simultaneously.
 See the [Parameters for resource control](#parameters-for-resource-control) for details.
 This allows the TiDB layer to control the flow of user read and write requests based on the quotas set for the resource groups, and allows the TiKV layer to schedule the requests based on the priority mapped to the read and write quota.
 By doing this, you can ensure resource isolation for your applications and meet quality of service (QoS) requirements.